Admission Process for PGP Batch 2026-28

 1. The 50 points for CAT are derived from the performance in each of the three sections as follows: Verbal and Reading Comprehension (VARC) – 18 points, Data Interpretation and Logical Reasoning (DILR) – 14 points, and Quantitative Aptitude (QA) – 18 points.

-1. IIMV will send an email to all qualified confirmed candidates to fill out a consent form for participating in the IIMV personal interview for the PGP 2024-26 program.
+2. IIMV will send an email to all qualified confirmed candidates to fill out an Interview consent form for participating in the IIMV personal interview for the PGP 2026-28 program.
 Only those candidates who have submitted the personal interview consent form by the due date (referred to as Phase-2 shortlisted candidates) will be considered for scheduling the personal interview.

 Max [0, min {wt, wt/2 + ((val-mean)/sd) * wt/6}].